Dream of retiring to Ireland? Longing to live and work in Éire? Here are the most desirable places to live in Ireland

 Of course, where in Ireland you want to live depends on what stage of life you’re in?
 Are you looking for a job in the Silicon Docks in Dublin?
 Or perhaps you’re looking for views of the Wild Atlantic Way?

 Here, in no particular order, are our top choices for the best places to live in Ireland:

 Is Dublin expensive?
 Oh yes, it is!
 However, what it lacks in affordability it makes up for in being a great international city with an undeniable buzz about it.

 Foodies, the adventurous sorts, culture vultures or those seeking a career in technology, this is the town for you.

 What’s great about Dublin is that the countryside is never that far away.
 Just 45 minutes to the north on the DART (light rail) you’re at the fishing village of Howth and one hour to the south you’re in the Garden of Ireland, at Glendalough, in County Wicklow.

 This County Mayo town is a major draw for tourists.
 From good food to craic and views of Clew Bay, Westport is just constantly popping up on lists of great towns to visit and also live in.

-In fact, Westport won top spot in an Irish Times survey for the best places to live.
+In fact, Westport won the top spot in an Irish Times survey for the best places to live.

 Some of the information gleaned from that study really shows why people fall in love with the town.
-For example, in a town of just 5,500 residents there are 97 voluntary organizations.
+For example, in a town of just 5,500 residents, there are 97 voluntary organizations.
 If that doesn’t spell community what does?

 The City of Tribes, Galway, is the cultural heart of Ireland.
 Located on the River Corrib next to the Atlantic Ocean anyone who visits Galway falls in love with it.